Fermenter

 • Old status cooling and new status cooling: no pause.
 The cooling remains switched on

-• Old status heating and new status heating: no break.
-The heating remains on
+• Old status heating and new status heating: no pause.
+Heating stays on

 • Old status cooling and new status heating: pause 120s